 We have a list of 13 spooky things to do at home on Halloween with kids!
 You don’t even need to leave the house for some fun.

-If you’re looking for something new this year or want to stay in your own backyard, these ideas are perfect!
+These ideas are perfect if you’re looking for something new this year or want to stay in your backyard!

 They’re all easy enough that you can get everything done before bedtime so everyone can enjoy their favorite holiday without any fuss.
 These ideas will make your family feel safe and festive.

-Plus they’ll be able to tell their friends about it when they go back to school the next day!
+Plus they’ll be able to tell their friends about it when they return to school the next day!

 So keep scrolling and see how we make celebrating easier than ever before.